johnnycopes/atocha/README.md

 ### Core

+1. **data-access**: framework-agnostic helpers for common data management functionality.
+1. **ui**: generic, customizable Angular components.
+1. **util**: framework-agnostic TypeScript utility functions and classes.

+### Firebase

 1. **data-access**: abstractions for interacting with Firebase.
-1. **ui**: generic, customizable Angular components.
-1. **util**: framework-agnostic TypeScript functions/classes.

 ### Tree

-1. **ui**: generic Angular components to render trees of any height with selectable nodes
+1. **ui**: generic Angular components to render trees of any height with selectable nodes.
-2. **util**: framework-agnostic TypeScript logic to transform tree state and count data within a given tree
+2. **util**: framework-agnostic TypeScript logic to transform tree state and count data within a given tree.

+### Sandbox

+1. **ui**: Angular components that aren't used in any applications, are under development, or are used for experiments/learning.
+2. **util**: framework-agnostic functionality not used in any application but might be in the future.